oracle-livelabs/apex/workflows/6-creating-pages.md

-# Add Pages to the application
+# Add Pages to the Application

 ## Introduction

-In this hands-on lab, you will create a page for collecting the new appointment requests.
+In this hands-on lab, you will create a page for collecting new appointment requests.
 You will create pages for managing doctor appointments, incorporating workflows, task lists, and feedback.

-## Objectives
+### Objectives

 In this lab, you will learn how to
   - Create the New Appointments pages